bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-08-21-thundercrack.md

 Until now, _Thundercrack!_ has only been available on video courtesy of VHS and VHS-sourced releases of dubious provenance.
 A 30th-anniversary DVD was announced in 2004, and five years later Synapse Films promised a high-definition restoration for the 35th.
 It finally emerged in late 2015, a full 40 years on, but it was well worth the wait.
 Much of the delay was caused by some considerable restoration challenges.
 The original negative and magnetic sound recordings vanished decades ago, only five prints were ever struck and only one of them preserved the film at its full length.
 Much projected, it was in less than optimum condition, but footage and frames from the other prints (one of which contained unique material, duly spliced back in) and additional digital restoration has produced some remarkable results. _Thundercrack!_ will always look like what it is – an extremely low-budget black-and-white 16mm semi-underground film – but unless the negative turns up it’s hard to imagine a better presentation.

-In life, McDowell rarely settled for less than an outrageously impressive package, and it’s good to see the same principle being so firmly applied here.
+In life, McDowell rarely settled for less than an outrageously impressive package, and it’s good to see the same principle being so firmly applied here.<br>
 **Michael Brooke, _Sight & Sound_, March 2016**<br>

 **A contemporary review**<br>